nightwatchjs/mobile-helper-tool/README.md

 | --wireless | Connect a real device wirelessly      |
 | --emulator | Launch an AVD inside Android Emulator.|

+For more details on the usage of the `connect` subcommand, please refer to [this doc](docs/subcommands/connect.md).

 #### 2. list

 This subcommand allows you to list all connected devices and installed AVDs.